TorBox v.0.3.2 released — all about user wishes

 • OPEN ISSUE – Why is Tor version 0.4.2.7 installed and not the newer stable version 0.4.2.8 / 0.4.3.6?
 For the Raspberry Pi OS, only Tor version 0.4.2.7 is available.
 However, after an updated TorBox menu (entry 4 in the update and reset sub-menu), Tor version 0.4.3.6 can be installed with entry 3 in the update and reset sub-menu.
 As of August 27, the available image file includes Tor version 0.4.3.6.
 We also installed the tor-geoipdb package.
 ISSUE CLOSED✔︎

-In this article, we want to investigate whether using 5 GHz USB WiFi adapters makes sense in terms of power consumption and what problems might be associated with it.
-We want to focus especially on the nano-sized adapters because they usually have a lower power consumption.
-Nevertheless, as an alternative, we tested a modern adapter, which is relatively large and has two antennas.
-The tests are performed exclusively on a Raspberry Pi 4 Model B because firmware updates in late autumn 2019 reduced its overall power consumption.
-Therefore, we assume that the Raspberry Pi 4 is in a better position than the Raspberry Pi 3 Model B+, which to our knowledge, has not experienced any such improvement.
-The following adapters were (by chance) available for the test (more adapters may be tested on request – let me know):
+We want to focus mainly on the nano-sized adapters because they usually have a lower power consumption.
+Nevertheless, as an alternative, we tested the AC1300 from TP-Link.
+It is a modern adapter that is relatively large and has two internal antennas.
+The tests were performed mainly on a Raspberry Pi 4 Model B. The following adapters were (by chance) available for the test (more adapters may be tested on request – let me know):

 The Netgear AC1200